HITECHCRIME/HC_SG203_Im_Out/README.md

 I don't revolve around your thoughts
 Prefer to stay away from motives
 Keeping me around the clock

 Mind locked on targets
 they evolve to find unknown
 recall the agents paid to
-trace i'm too alone too alone
+trace i'm too alone i''m too alone

-way too silent, bound for a fall to grasp where the pain is from where the pain is found i need to track that comm coz gotta make it home, stuck in doubts
+way too silent, bound for a fall to grasp where the pain is from where the pain is found i need to track that comm gotta make it home, stuck in doubts